 Loving Our Neighbors

 Sometimes I feel like I’m living in a bubble.
-My secure, middle-class life can feel completely separate from the lives of my neighbors, just a few miles away, who struggle with the unpredictability and chaos of poverty.
+My secure, middle-class life can feel completely separate from the lives of my neighbors, down the street or just a mile away, who struggle with the unpredictability and chaos of poverty.
 Believing that our lives are more connected than I can see, and trusting that Jesus loves all of us, I look for ways to get outside my middle-class bubble.
 The relationships I’ve found are a blessing to me.

 Church is one place where this bubble-effect happens.
-I see a need for congregations and individuals to understand more about what poverty is and to be aware of how our expectations are shaped by living in largely middle-class communities.
+As congregations and as individuals we need to understand what poverty is and how our expectations are shaped by living in largely middle-class communities.

 We love Jesus and we long to help others, but how do we truly help?